 - Personalized: Teaching methods are sensitive to students’ different cognitive/learning styles and tailored to each child’s developmental strengths and needs.

-- Active and Hands-on: Students learn by doing and make meaning from their own experiences.
+- Active: Students learn by doing and make meaning from their own experiences.
 They take ownership of the learning process and play an active role in constructing their knowledge.

-- Inclusive: Optimal learning takes place in an environment that honors each individual for who he/she is, meets students where they are, and values multiple perspectives, diversity, and social justice.
+- Inclusive: Optimal learning takes place in an environment that honors each individual for who they are, meets students where they are, and values multiple perspectives, diversity, and social justice.